Dr. Rustow died Dec. 19, 2014

 Eliot Bailen’s active career as a composer and cellist covers a broad span of activity.
 Recent commissions include an Octet (“For Ellen”) for 3 winds and strings premiered by the Sherman Chamber Ensemble in August, 2014; a ‘Double Concerto for Flute and Cello’ commissioned by the Johns Hopkins Symphony Orchestra and premiered in October 2012 with Mr. Bailen and his wife, flutist, Susan Rotholz as soloists; “Perhaps a Butterfly” a chamber work for Soprano, child soprano, flute and string trio commissioned by Cantor Rebecca Garfein at Congregation Rodeph Sholom in New York where it was premiered in 2011,

-I am the proud winner of two Emmy awards, but after thirty years of editing other people's stories, films, documentaries, TV shows and commercials; it was time for something different.
+Steve is the proud winner of two Emmy awards.
+After thirty years of editing other people's stories, films, documentaries, TV shows and commercials; Steve decided it was time for something different.

 "When I heard my baby cry at the moment of her birth, suddenly I knew, my purpose here on Earth..."
 Katz, the director.
 (Lyrics from the song "The Lost Smile" Music by Eliot Bailen.
 Lyrics by Steven Fialkoff, Additional lyrics by Eliot Bailen from "The Tiny Mustache" a new original musical drama.)